emersonrp/fallout.bas/README.md

 [^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but to the best of my knowledge, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.

+[^2]: That is, what vim calls "mac" which is the old CR-only EOL convention that Macs used prior to OSX, and that TRS-80s and C64s and Apple IIs and other ancient computers used.
+It's a bit of a hassle, I know.

 R Pickett emerson@hayseed.net